agorapulse/grails-aws-sdk/README.md

 * AWS Storage Gateway
 * Elastic Load Balancing

 # Bugs

 To report any bug, please use the project [Issues](http://github.com/benorama/aws-sdk-grails-plugin/issues) section on GitHub.

 # Alpha status

 This is an **alpha release**.
-The underlying APIs are generally stable, however we may make changes to the library in response to developer feedback.

-# Other AWS plugin
+# Other AWS Grails plugin

-There is another [AWS Grails plugin](http://grails.org/plugin/aws) which provides groovy DSL to use SES and adds methods to easily use S3 (based on JetS3 java lib).
+FYI, there is another [AWS Grails plugin](http://grails.org/plugin/aws) .

+It provides an easy access SES and S3, through a groovy DSL for SES and methods injection for S3 (based on JetS3 java lib).

 If you just need basic SES or S3 features, you might give it a try.

+We decided to write our own AWS plugin because we wanted :

+1. to have direct access to **ALL** [AWS SDK for Java](http://aws.amazon.com/sdkforjava/) features, including **ALL** AWS services,
+2. to only use [AWS SDK for Java](http://aws.amazon.com/sdkforjava/) with a consistent way to access **ALL** AWS services (and not JetS3 java lib specific methods and a specific SES DSL),
+3. to have 100% compatibility with future [AWS SDK for Java](http://aws.amazon.com/sdkforjava/), as it is just a simple lightweight wrapper around the official java clients.